• Skip to main content

 Instructions

-• Minnesota wild rice should be thoroughly rinsed in hot water for a minimum of 30 seconds.
-Start 1 cup of rinsed, raw wild rice in a saucepan with the heated 3 cup portion of chicken stock while you prep the rest of the soup ingredients (follow the cooking instructions on packaging with these exceptions). *Using the chicken stock will add another layer of flavor to your wild rice, but I strain the cooked wild rice and discard the stock that was used as it may add a bitter flavor to the soup.
+• Minnesota wild rice should be thoroughly rinsed in hot water for at least 30 seconds.
+Start the rinsed 1 cup raw wild rice in a saucepan with the heated 3-cup portion of 9 cups chicken stock while you prep the rest of the soup ingredients (follow the cooking instructions on the packaging with these exceptions). *Using the chicken stock will add another layer of flavor to your wild rice, but I strain the cooked wild rice and discard the used stock as it may add a bitter flavor to the soup.

-• Add seasoning (thyme, parsley, garlic powder, salt, and pepper) as well as bay leaves and the chicken bouillon cube.
-Add dry white wine and chicken stock, then stir to combine.
+• Add seasoning (½ teaspoon dried thyme, 1 tablespoon fresh parsley, ¼ teaspoon garlic powder, ½ teaspoon each, salt & pepper) as well as 2 whole bay leaves and the 1 cube chicken bouillon.
+Add ¼ cup dry white wine and the remaining 6-cup portion of 9 cups chicken stock, then stir to combine.

 • Increase heat to high and bring the soup to a boil, then reduce heat to low, cover, and allow to simmer for 20 minutes.

-• Add chopped chicken, cooked Minnesota wild rice, and heavy cream.
+• Add chopped 2 cups cooked chicken, cooked Minnesota wild rice, and ½ cup heavy cream.
 Continue to simmer until heated through, about 4-5 minutes.

 Nutrition